 He starts the book by answering the question why … why influencer marketing?
 And goes on to cite studies of brands that have seen strong ROI from influencer marketing, as well as studies that show brands planning to increase their budgets.
 He then discusses different ways when working with B2B tech influencers.
 He goes into detail about 16 different ways to do so.

 This section also highlights employees as influencers, which I thought was an excellent addition.

 He then moves into paid and organic influencer marketing, with different considerations on how and when to do that.

 He discusses the art and science of researching influencers to partner with, measuring, and ROI.
 He even covers several social platforms that can be used to identify or track influencers through campaigns.

 He ends the book with some very actionable steps to become an influencer.

 A few interesting case studies were more on the B2B side.
 One is an unnamed company in the unified communications space that partnered with influencers and grew contract revenue by 30% yearly.

-Most of the other case studies were focused on consumer brands like Lord & Taylor, All Bar One, Mockberg, and the Hawaiian Tourism Bureau.
+Most other case studies focused on consumer brands like Lord & Taylor, All Bar One, Mockberg, and the Hawaiian Tourism Bureau.